deepsense-ai/seahorse/docs/parameter_types.md

 ### <a name="multiple_column_selector"></a>Multiple Column Selector
 Serves to specify a subset of columns of a [DataFrame](classes/dataframe.html).
 Columns can be specified by their names, indices (starting from 0) or types.
 Therefore, one selector can contain multiple names, index ranges and column types selections.
 All columns that meet a condition from at least one input selection will be included in the final subset of columns.
-The multiple column selector exposes additional boolean flag: _excluding_, which - if selected, changes selecting logic: the final subset contains all columns that do _not_ meet condition from any of input selections.
+The multiple column selector exposes additional boolean flag: _excluding_, which - if selected, changes selecting logic: the final subset contains all columns that do _not_ the meet condition from any of the input selections.

 **Example of use:** columns to be filtered in the `Filter Column` operation